dslik/infoviz-surveys/waterfall.md

 This waterfall display will act as a baseline for further discussion.

-## Example 2 - Legend in watefall region
+## Example 2 - Legend in waterfall region

 The below waterfall display is a screenshot from the [SDR Data File Analyzer](https://www.sdr-radio.com/analyser) software.
 It displays frequency on the x axis, time on the y axis, and signal intensity in dBm as a grey scale gradient.